qam4/trenchrun/README.md

    followed by the TO square.
 For instance, in the position above, the human could use the x-wing on C4 to capture the computer's x-wing on A6 and the move would be entered as follows: C4A6 (no spaces).
-Of course, capturing is not compulsary, so there are many other possible legal moves, such as G3E5, C4D5, or F1G1 (presuming that the human hadn't made some horizontal tie-fighter move such as B1A1 on the previous turn), etc.
+Of course, capturing is not compulsory, so there are many other possible legal moves, such as G3E5, C4D5, or F1G1 (presuming that the human hadn't made some horizontal tie-fighter move such as B1A1 on the previous turn), etc.